Foo Fighters: There Is Nothing Left to Lose (1998–2001)

-Around 2001, Foo Fighters established a relationship with rock band Queen as the band (particularly Grohl and Hawkins) were fans.
-In March of that year, Grohl and Hawkins inducted them into the Rock and Roll Hall of Fame and joined them to perform the 1976 classic, "Tie Your Mother Down", with Hawkins playing drums alongside Roger Taylor.
-Guitarist Brian May added a guitar track to Foo Fighters' second cover of Pink Floyd's "Have a Cigar", which appeared on the soundtrack to the movie Mission: Impossible 2.
-In 2002, guitarist May contributed guitar work to Tired of You and an outtake called Knucklehead.
-The bands have performed together on several occasions since, including VH1 Rock Honors and Foo Fighters' headlining concert in Hyde Park.
+Around 2001, the Foo Fighters established a relationship with the English rock band Queen, as they (particularly Grohl and Hawkins) were fans.
+That March, Grohl and Hawkins inducted them into the Rock and Roll Hall of Fame and joined them to perform the 1976 classic, "Tie Your Mother Down", with Hawkins playing drums alongside Roger Taylor.
+The guitarist Brian May added a guitar track to the Foo Fighters' second cover of Pink Floyd's "Have a Cigar", which appeared on the soundtrack to the movie Mission: Impossible 2.
+In 2002, May contributed guitar to "Tired of You" and the outtake "Knucklehead".
+The Foo Fighters and Queen have performed together on several occasions since, including VH1 Rock Honors and the Foo Fighters' headlining concert in Hyde Park.

 One by One (2001–2004)

-Near the end of 2001, the band reconvened to record its fourth album.
-After spending four months in a Los Angeles studio, the album "just didn't sound right" and the band had no confidence it would sell very well.
+Near the end of 2001, the Foo Fighters reconvened to record their fourth album.
+After spending four months in a Los Angeles studio, the album "just didn't sound right" and the band had no confidence it would sell well.
 With the album not reaching their expectations amid much infighting, Grohl spent some time helping Queens of the Stone Age complete their 2002 album Songs for the Deaf.
-Once that album was finished and touring had started for both Foo Fighters and Queens of the Stone Age, the band was on the verge of breaking up entirely.
+Once that album was finished and touring had started for both the Foo Fighters and Queens of the Stone Age, the band was on the verge of breaking up entirely.
 Grohl reunited with Hawkins, Shiflett, and Mendel to play the Coachella Festival, alternating days with Queens of the Stone Age.
 Hawkins and Grohl talked about resuming work on One by One and after a very satisfying performance the following day, they agreed to stay together.
 The group re-recorded nearly all of the album in a ten-day stretch at Grohl's home studio in Alexandria, Virginia, the following month.
 The original version of One by One, referred to by the band as Million Dollar Demos, has never been released in its entirety although seven tracks were leaked online in 2012 and 2015.

 The album was released in October 2002 under the title One by One.
 Singles from the album included "All My Life", "Times Like These", "Low", and "Have It All".
 The tour for the album included a headline performance at the 2002 Reading and Leeds Festivals.

 For most of its history, the band chose to stay away from the political realm.
 However, in 2004, upon learning that George W. Bush's presidential campaign was using "Times Like These" at rallies, Grohl decided to lend his public support to John Kerry's campaign, saying, "There's no way of stopping the president playing your songs, so I went out and played it for John Kerry's people instead, where I thought the message would kinda make more sense."
 Grohl attended several Kerry rallies and occasionally performed solo acoustic sets.
 The entire band joined Grohl for a performance in Arizona coinciding with one of the presidential debates.